-Decoupled deployments have recently been made generally available, so now is a good time to consider converting your project.
-I have recently run through the process and would like to share some thoughts and gotchas I encountered along the way.
+Decoupled deployments have recently been made generally available , making now a great time to consider converting your project.
+I recently went through this process and wanted to share some insights and a few gotchas I encountered along the way.

 Step 1: Preparation

-1. Create a new repository with just the head code.
+- Create a new repository containing only the head application code.

-2. Delete the head code from the CMS.
+- Remove the head application code from the CMS repository.

 "basic-nextjs": {